DataUAcademy/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/README.md

 # Data Visualization
 ## Sales Insight Dashboard

 This dashboard provides a clear snapshot of Olist's thriving e-commerce platform, from revenue and logistics to top-selling categories.
 These insights allow us to optimize our strategies and continue delivering exceptional value to our customers and partners.
-For full experience and interaction with the dashboard, Here is the link to the dasboard: [AI-Powered Sales Analysis](https://www.novypro.com/project/ai-powered-sales-analysis)
+For full experience and interaction with the dashboard, Here is the link to the dashboard: [AI-Powered Sales Analysis](https://www.novypro.com/project/ai-powered-sales-analysis)

 - **Total Revenue**
   "Our total revenue stands at a remarkable $16 million.
 This is a testament to the robust sales activity on our platform."